Kotlin/kotlindl/README.md

 [![Slack channel](https://img.shields.io/badge/chat-slack-green.svg?logo=slack)](https://kotlinlang.slack.com/messages/kotlindl/)

 KotlinDL is a high-level Deep Learning API written in Kotlin and inspired by [Keras](https://keras.io).
-Under the hood, it uses TensorFlow Java API.
-KotlinDL offers simple APIs for training deep learning models from scratch, importing existing Keras models for inference, and leveraging transfer learning for tailoring existing pre-trained models to your tasks.
+Under the hood, it uses TensorFlow Java API and ONNX Runtime API for Java.
+KotlinDL offers simple APIs for training deep learning models from scratch, importing existing Keras and ONNX models for inference, and leveraging transfer learning for tailoring existing pre-trained models to your tasks.

 This project aims to make Deep Learning easier for JVM developers and simplify deploying deep learning models in JVM production environments.